Montags24/adrians-run-club/README.md

 ## Aim
 As a keen runner, I am always looking out for deals on new shoes, especially ones used for racing as they wear out quite quickly.
 The main site I use to look up deals is RunRepeat, which allows you to filter by shoe, size and type (trail, road, track etc).
 The site however doesn't alert you to deals, so it is down to you to go onto the site regularly to see if the shoe is on sale.

 Adrian's Run Club will scrape the website RunRepeat for its competitive shoes and store the data in a database.
-The site will allow users to select shoes and sizes to get email alerts when they go on sale.
+The site will allow users to select shoes, sizes and colours to get email alerts when they go on sale.
 This is my first attempt at a full-stack app.

 ## Technologies used:
 - Bootstrap v5.0 to create the front-end of the web using HTML and CSS
 - Python v3.11 with the Flask framework for the back-end
+- Javascript to make dropdown selection dynamic
-- SQLite for storing data in a database, SQLalchemy to query the database
+- SQLite for storing data and SQLalchemy ORM
 - Git for version control
-- Requests module using RunRepeat's API to get shoe data
+- Deployed on PythonAnywhere using a MySQL database

 ## Problems faced and lessons learned